2024–25 UTSA Roadrunners women's basketball team

-The 2024–25 UTSA Roadrunners women's basketball team represents the University of Texas at San Antonio during the 2024–25 NCAA Division I women's basketball season.
-The Roadrunners, led by fourth-year head coach Karen Aston, play their home games at the Convocation Center in San Antonio, Texas, as second-year members of the American Athletic Conference.
+The 2024–25 UTSA Roadrunners women's basketball team represented the University of Texas at San Antonio during the 2024–25 NCAA Division I women's basketball season.
+The Roadrunners, led by fourth-year head coach Karen Aston, played their home games at the Convocation Center in San Antonio, Texas, as second-year members of the American Athletic Conference.

 The Roadrunners were undefeated at home all season.
 On 1 March, their final home games, the Runners broke several team records.
 Thet set an all time attendance record and most wins per season.
 They were 17-1 in conference play; earning them the top seed in the conference tournament.
 On March 6, the American announced Karen Aston was unanimously voted Coach of the Year, Senior Jordyn Jenkins was selected Player of the Year, and Incarnate Word transfer Nina De Leon Negron claimed Newcomer of the Year.
 The morning of 10 March, the Roadrunners received their first AP top 25 vote in program history received one vote for the 19th week of the season.
 However, ninth seeded Rice upset them in the AAC tournament quarterfinal game later that day.
 On March 16, Selection Sunday,tne NCAA released the WBIT bracket revealing that the Roadrunners would face Gonzaga.